git-town/git-town/documentation/commands/sync.md

 <pre textrun="command-flags">
 --all       Sync all local branches
---dry-run   Print the commands without running them
+--dry-run   Print the commands but don't run them
 </pre>